KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

    2. prod is product of all given numbers (prod = num[0] * num[1] * ... * num[k-1], remember their pairwise gcd is 1)
    3. pp[i] is product of all divided by num [i] (pp[i] = prod / num[i])
    4. inv[i] = Modular Multiplicative Inverse of pp[i] with respect to num[i].

+### NOTE: Do not use Inverse formula derived by Fermat Little Theorem instead use Extended Euclid Algorithm.
+   We cannot use A inverse = (A^(M-2)) % M to find inverse of A which is implemented by binary exponentiation because nums[i] is not necessarily prime and This formula is used only if M is prime.

       //NLog N time
       ```cpp